-GENERAL GUIDELINES FOR FSVs
+General guidelines for Forest School Volunteer

-- All FSVs should sign in at the office upon arrival before going to the Forest School 'Classroom'.
-FSVs must get a Visitor ID label and wear it visibly over outdoor clothing throughout the session. - FSVs must never allow themselves to be in a 1:1 situation with a child. - FSVs should understand that disciplining the children must take place within the ethos of Forest School.
-If children behave poorly, they should seek the Forest School Leader's intervention immediately. - FSVs must not to enter the children's toilets or assist with in-forest toileting at any time.
-If they feel there is a problem with a child when using the toilet, they must seek a member of staff to deal with the situation. - FSVs must not administer any medication to children, including creams.
-This is the role of the First Aid staff.
+All FSVs should sign in at the office upon arrival before going to the Forest School 'Classroom'.
+FSVs must get a Visitor ID tag and wear it visibly over outdoor clothing throughout the session.

+FSVs must never allow themselves to be in a one to one situation with a child.

+FSVs should understand that disciplining the children must take place within the ethos of Forest School.
+If children behave poorly, they should seek the Forest School Leader's intervention immediately.

+FSVs must not to enter the children's toilets or assist with in-forest toileting at any time.
+If they feel there is a problem with a child when using the toilet, they must seek a member of staff to deal with the situation.

+FSVs must not administer any medication to children, including creams.
+This is the role of the first aid staff.

+Version: 1: March 2012

+Review: March 2013